c1aire1ancaster/skimd-it-news-be/README.md

 ## 🔗 Links:
 Link to hosted version: https://skimd-it.onrender.com/

-**Important Note**: The link is to the '/' path which the server will correctly serve a 404 error message.
+**Important Note**: The link is to the '/' path meaning the serve will correctly respond with a 404 error message.
 Make a request to an existing endpoint (see endpoints file) to be served data from the database.
 Example endpoint is <code>/api/users</code>.

 ---